DaveO-Home/embedded-acceptance-tests/README.md

 You can repeat the procedure with "webpack", "browserify" or "stealjs".
 Output from the build can be logged by setting the environment variable `USE_LOGFILE=true`.

 Normally you can also run the test bundles(dist_test) from the node express server.
 However, when switching between development karma testing and running the test(dist_test) application, some resources are not found because of the "base/dist_test" URL.
 To fix this run `gulp rebuild` from the `<bundler>/build` directory.

+Warning: Production build with __Rollup__ fails because of a problem with ES6, Canjs and two-way binding.
+You can do a test build to view the application.
+The problem is with the options selection element on the tools page.

 ## Test Build